Friday, April 15, 2011

 2. The next phrase tells the controller who you are and often starts with the optional "This is...".
 So using our above example: "Santa Monica Tower, this is Cessna 12345".
 I like using the optional "this is" because it sets the controller's expectation as to what information follows.

-4. What do I want is really easy, but often has to include other information to get what you want.
+4. What do I want is easy, but often has to include other information to get what you want.
 For example: "...I have information Tango and I would like a right shoreline departure".

 Ok let's try the whole enchilada using this format: